maxvfischer/DIY-ai-art/README.md

 As the button box will be located between the control box and the screen, the two button cables and the One Connect cable (bringing electricity and HDMI to the screen) will enter the button box at the bottom.
-The One Connect cable will also exit the button box at the top.
+The One Connect cable will also exit the button box at the top (continuing to the TV).
 Two cable slots were therefore extracted at the top and the bottom, using a Japanese hand saw/Dozuki saw.
 The slots were then smoothed by manual sanding.